Jet Quenching Identification via Supervised Learning in Simulated Heavy-Ion Collisions: Simulation Setup and Data Preparation

 \textsc{Jewel} models the medium created in heavy-ion collisions in a simplified manner.
 The medium consists of a static cloud of thermal partons with momentum distributions following a thermal profile and density evolving according to the Bjorken expansion \cite{zapp2014jewel}, which assumes longitudinal expansion only.
 Jet-medium interactions are implemented via elastic scattering and medium-induced radiation, allowing the simulation of parton energy loss while traversing the quark-gluon plasma (QGP).
 The initial spatial distribution of the medium is determined using Glauber’s model \cite{miller2007glauber}.
 Although \textsc{Jewel} does not include a realistic hydrodynamic evolution of the QGP, it allows control over key parameters such as the initial temperature, formation time, and the presence of recoiling partons.
 The energy loss is computed through perturbative processes, combining elastic scatterings and medium-induced gluon radiation.
 The latter follows the Baier–Dokshitzer–Mueller–Peigné–Schiff–Zakharov (BDMPS-Z) formalism, which incorporates the Landau–Pomeranchuk–Migdal (LPM) effect, and accounts for multiple scatterings within the medium \cite{baier1997radiative, zakharov1997radiative}.
 For more details, one can refer to \cite{kunnawalkam2017medium}.

 To overcome the limitations of this simplified medium, \textsc{Jewel} can be coupled to more realistic hydrodynamic models.
 In this work, we employ the v-USPhydro description of hydrodynamics, which solves the relativistic hydrodynamic equations using the Smoothed Particle Hydrodynamics (SPH) method \cite{liu2010smoothed}.
-This model simulates the time evolution of the QGP in $2+1$ dimensions, including viscous effects and pressure gradients, with initial conditions provided by the Thickness Event-by-event Nuclear Topology ($\mathrm{T_R ENTo}$) model \cite{Moreland:2014oya}.
-The equation of state employed typically follows the WB21/PDG16+ parametrization \cite{bernhard2019bayesian}, which incorporates the latest lattice QCD results at high temperatures and a hadron resonance gas at low temperatures.
-By embedding jets from \textsc{Jewel} into this dynamically evolving medium, we achieve a more realistic modeling of jet quenching phenomena that reflects event-by-event fluctuations of the QGP.
+This model simulates the time evolution of the QGP in $2+1$ dimensions, including viscous effects and pressure gradients, with initial conditions provided by the Reduced Thickness Event-by-event Nuclear Topology ($\mathrm{T_R ENTo}$) model \cite{Moreland:2014oya}.
+The hydrodynamic evolution uses an equation of state based on lattice-QCD results at high temperatures, smoothly matched to a hadron-resonance-gas description at lower temperatures.
+In the present setup, we use the WB21/PDG16+ parametrization \cite{Alba_2017, Bors_nyi_2021}, following the v-USPhydro configuration adopted in previous phenomenological studies \cite{bernhard2019bayesian}.

+By embedding \textsc{JEWEL} jets into this dynamically evolving medium, one obtains a medium description that includes transverse expansion, local flow, viscous hydrodynamic evolution, and event-by-event fluctuations of the QGP.
+The \textsc{JEWEL}+v-USPhydro implementation used in this work follows from the work in Ref.~\cite{Barreto:2022ulg}.

 We employ these two complementary medium implementations to probe sensitivity to QGP evolution details.
 In summary, the simplified thermal description of \textsc{Jewel} enables controlled studies of basic jet-medium interactions, whereas v-USPhydro's realistic hydrodynamic evolution includes anisotropic expansion and viscous effects characteristic of actual heavy-ion collisions.